Sometrik/framework/iOS_Support.md

 used for any widget.

-Most of the work is done using the class PlatformThread, from which, the classes iOSThread and iOSMainThread will be inherited from.
+Most of the work is done using the class PlatformThread, from which, the classes iOSThread and iOSMainThread will both be inherited from.
+However, iOSThread is inherited from PosixThread, which is inherited from PlatformThread.

 Most important method in PlatformThread is _sendCommands()_, which take an array of commands as parameters.
 These commands are used to update the UI on the iOS side.
-The Command class has an internal_id field accessed using the method getInternalId(), that specifies the UI element, that the command is applied to.
+The Command class has an internal_id field accessed using the method getInternalId(), which specifies the UI element, that the command is applied to.
 When creating new UI elements, there is also a field child_internal_id accessed using getChildInternalId(), that specifies the id for the new child